 When a new product like an iPad is released, eBay may work to reduce the potential for fraud and impose restrictions to ensure that no single fraudster can steal from many buyers.
 And any product or category that involves unlicensed name-brand goods or in which there is a high incidence of counterfeiting is likely to be restriction-heavy.

 But sometimes restrictions are due to what eBay considers suspicious activity by a particular seller, such a sudden change in selling practices.
-If you rapidly increase your sales in a high-risk category, for instance, you increase your chances of being hit with a selling restriction increase.
+If sales increase in a high-risk category, for instance, the chances of being hit with a selling restriction increase.
 And of course, if an account has built up a history of violations, expect eBay to eventually take action.

 How to Avoid Future Restrictions